TylerJM27/camp-critic-mobile/README.md

 COMMIT - Secure Store API:

 -   Learned and implemented the Expo SecureStore API to store small amounts of encrypted data in key-value pairs on user's device

     -   including how to set, get and delete the data using a unique key
     -   used each method - getItemAsync, setItemAsync, and deleteItemAsync

 -   Create a new login screen that contains a form, and uses the SecureStore API to store the login credentials

 COMMIT - Expo Notifications API:

 -   Learned and implemented methods to handle both local (client-side) and push (remote, server-generated) notifications on device

 -   Use the Expo Notifications API to generate local notifications, as well as get permissions from the device to send the local notifications

+COMMIT - Social Sharing:

+-   Learned and implemented two social sharing APIs; MailComposer from Expo SDK and Share from React Native

+-   Configured the Expo MailComposer API along with a RNE Button component to open the default email client on the device to a new email with the recipient email, subject and body fields filled in.

+-   Set up React Native Share API to share information to social media accounts

 REACT NATIVE NOTES: